bhavya12345/Python-Repo/Data Mining and Sentiment Analysis on Donald Trump from Twitter/readme.md

+# Data Mining And Sentiment Analysis For Twitter Data

+## Libraries Used
+* Tweepy - For the extraction of the tweets from Twitter
+* TextBlob - For performing the Sentiment Analysis On Tweets

 The csv files generated after running the code in the given project are as follows:

 1.	realdonaldtrump_tweets.csv (all tweets written from Donald Trump Profile after 2016)